MileHacker Logo

 Internet Access & Wi-Fi

-Wi-Fi is widely available in hotels, guesthouses, cafes, and restaurants throughout Irbid, often free for customers.
+Wi-Fi is widely available in hotels, guesthouses, cafes, and restaurants throughout Irbid, often no charge for customers.

 Connectivity Options